-3. Subsection (b) applies solely to digital information contracts and gives a licensee a presumptive right to make modifications necessary to its authorized use.
+3. Subsection (b)(1) applies to digital information and gives a licensee a right to make modifications necessary to its authorized use.
 This is consistent with the rights of an owner of a copy of a program under federal law, but applies here independent of title to the copy.
+As applied to mass market licenses, this creates a presumption treating the licensee similarly to the treatment it would receive if the transaction involved a sale of a copy of the computer program.
 Modifications, of course, may alter warranty protection.
+Subsection (b)(2) is altered in this draft to cover cases where the contract does not restrict the licensee's use of the information and makes the presumption that this yields a right to make all modifications (and other uses) consistent with the retained intellectual property rights of the other party.